beezu/beammp-container-image/README.md

 ### docker-compose

+This is the recommended method, instead of a docker run command.

-First clone this repository and check `docker-compose.yml` if interested.
+First, clone this repository and check `docker-compose.yml`

-To get started, create the mod folder:
+To get started, create the mod folders:

 ```bash
 mkdir client-mods server-mods